Find out what grants you can apply for to get funding for recruitment, training and IT improvements if your business completes customs declarations.

 - most recent utility bill

-You’ll be asked to complete a short application setting out how the money will be used.
+You’ll be asked to complete an application setting out how the money will be used.
 You’ll need to give information about:

 - why you expect your business to need more staff